Home Health How to Request Medical Records

 Copies of Your Medical Records Can Help You:

-• Review your medical history with new providers easier.
+• Review your medical history with new providers more easily.

 • Simplify discussing prescriptions, vaccines and any possible interactions.